Full-time PGCE Home/EU postgraduate student funding

 If you are a UK student, you are eligible to apply to Student Finance England for the fee loan and living cost support for full-time programmes in the same way as undergraduates.
-See undergraduate funding pages for further information.
+See the undergraduate funding information to find out more.

 Training bursaries for 2019

 UK and EU students on eligible PGCE courses (who are not employed as a teacher), are eligible to apply for training bursaries.
 The amount of bursary will be based on the teaching subject and degree class.

 How to apply

 There will be a link to the application form within the joining instructions which will be sent to you via the Welcome portal over the summer.
 The Bursary is paid in 10 instalments from October.